crishN144/Customer-Segmentation-RFM-Dashboard/README.md

      ```

 3. **Run the Dashboard**:
-   - Open Jupyter Notebook:
+   - Launch the dashboard using Dash:
      ```bash
-     jupyter notebook
+     python app.py
      ```
-   - Navigate to and open the notebook:
-     - `RFM_Analysis_Dashboard.ipynb`
-   - Run the cells sequentially to see the interactive dashboard.
+   - Open a web browser and go to `http://127.0.0.1:8050/` to view the interactive dashboard.

-4. **Explore the Results**:
+4. **Explore the Dashboard**:
-   - Use the interactive charts and visualizations to analyze customer segments and behavior.
+   - Use the interactive charts and visualizations to analyze customer segments and behavior based on RFM scores.

 5. **Modify and Extend**:
-   - Feel free to customize the dashboard, add new features, or apply the analysis to different datasets.
+   - Customize the dashboard, add new features, or apply the analysis to different datasets by editing `app.py` and other related files.

 ## Future Work

 1. **Advanced Segmentation Techniques**: